 All over the world, animals are trapped, removed or killed both humanely and inhumanely.
 Many pests such as rats, bugs and birds get in people’s way and the choice is made to eliminate them.
 An example of a humane pest control method is one used by https://www.apexbirdcontrol.uk/ in which netting is used to repel birds from nesting uninvited on roofs and buildings.
 Inhumane traps use violence or poison to kill animals, just like those used in Spain.
 But what if these traps are not always used to kill common pests, but innocent dogs and cats instead?

 Spain’s Guardia Civil has cited what it says is an alarming increase of 70 percent last year in the use of poisoned bait and illegal traps to kill predators in the wild, with the use of poison to kill free-ranging dogs and feral cats in and near urban areas also on the upswing.
+The outrage around this is the right response, animals should not have to fear being poisoned as they look for food to sustain themselves.
+This is why it is important to implement shelters for these animals and use such things as dog/cat vitamin powder to help them with their health, treating them in the right way, as well as giving them a chance.

 Reporting on its efforts in 2019 to halt the placing of poisoned bait and illegal traps by hunters to kill wild predators that prey on animals prized by hunters, the Guardia Civil says that its special SEPRONA wildlife protection unit carried out 298 spot inspections last year, dismantling 47 poison deposits and 1,628 illegal traps set out by hunters and landowners throughout Spain.